discoCommando/elasticity-presentation/PITCHME.md

 - having load balancer |
 - long term |
 - complicated |
-- requires an architecture adapted for multiple nodes |

 Note:
 1. ability to perform better when adding nodes. describe what node is. example with aws having eu and us nodes.